Early Voting

 At “early voting sites."
 An early voting site will operate similarly to an election day polling location but will be set up to serve large numbers of voters, rather than a single precinct.

-Where is my early voting site?
+Where are the early voting sites?

 If you are registered in Washtenaw County, but not in the City of Ann Arbor, please go to the Washtenaw County Elections Office for information.